Key Points:

 1. Reducing Medication Errors With Automated Accuracy

-Automatic dispensers limit mistakes by sorting and releasing only the right pills at the right time.
-Many devices also use locking lids, preventing accidental double-dosing or access to the wrong medication [4].
+Automatic dispensers minimise mistakes by releasing only the correct pills at the correct time.
+Many models include locking lids to prevent double-dosing or access to the wrong medication.

 2. Encouraging Consistent Medication Adherence